 Llyn was previously employed by Century 21 Distinguished Properties of Scottsdale, Arizona as the Administrative Assistant to the Director of Relocation and Business Development.
 She was a front line receptionist supporting 150 on-site realtors and also assisted in the relocation of out-of-state clients.
 Llyn is a resident of Scottsdale, Arizona and manages Knippenberg, Patterson & Associates' billing department from her home office and in the Denver office.
 She was a part owner and assisted the president of Satriano Brothers Janitorial Service, Inc., a Commercial and Industrial Building Maintenance Company.

 Cindy Souser, MA, LMFT

 Cindy has a master's degree in Marriage and Family Therapy from Argosy University which complements her more than 29 years experience as an educator in both public & private settings.
-At Denver Academy, Cindy combines her teaching and counseling skills to help students & their families as they navigate the challenges of learning differences and neurological disabilities.
-Prior to her position at Denver Academy, Cindy taught at Graland Country Day School where she developed a curriculum to help students successfully handle the pressures and challenges that adolescents and their families face everyday.
+At the Montessori School of Denver, Cindy combines her leadership and counseling skills to help students & their families as they navigate the challenges of learning differences and neurological disabilities.
+Prior to her position at the Montessori School of Denver, Cindy taught at Denver Academy and Graland Country Day School where she developed a curriculum to help students successfully handle the pressures and challenges that adolescents and their families face everyday.
 Cindy leads social groups at the Jewish Community Center for ages 7-14 and has been with Knippenberg, Patterson & Associates as a therapist and group leader for two years.
 Cindy brings a direct and passionate approach to helping parents and their children create caring and effective communication.
 Cindy uses the hands-on approach of Home-Based Family Therapy(HBFT) to help restore family harmony.